-UFW (Uncomplicated Firewall ) is a simplified interface for managing iptables , the standard Linux firewall .
+UFW (Uncomplicated Firewall) is a simplified interface for managing iptables, the standard Linux firewall.
 It is designed to make firewall configuration easier while maintaining powerful security features.
 This command reference is a beginner-friendly yet comprehensive guide to Linux firewall management.

 Key Notes Before Proceeding

-Most UFW commands require sudo
+- Most UFW commands require

-UFW modifies iptables rules but abstracts away the complexity.
+privileges. - UFW modifies iptables rules but abstracts away the complexity.

-Always check rules with ufw status
+- Always check rules with

-before enabling the firewall .
+before enabling the firewall.

 1. Basic UFW Commands